-On the left typical longhorn (Cerambycidae) beetle larva.
+Above is a typical longhorn (Cerambycidae) beetle larva.

-On the right is and adult Stenocorus meridianus (also known as Stenochorus meridianus), also in the Cerambycidae family.
+Above is and adult Stenocorus meridianus (also known as Stenochorus meridianus), also in the Cerambycidae family.

 The adult is black, or brown and black, with red or black legs and antennae.
 In the U. K. the adults can be seen in May and June, usually at woodland edges, often on flowers as they eat the pollen, but they tend to be restricted to southern England.
 They are 15 - 25 mm long, with the females being much larger than the males, much broader in the body, and darker in colour.